What Is CalHFA?

-The California Housing Finance Agency (CalHFA) s a completely self-supporting state agency that provides programs making it possible for low to moderate income Californians to afford a mortgage.
-Its Single Family Division provides first mortgage loans and down payment assistance to first-time homebuyers.
+The California Housing Finance Agency (CalHFA) is a completely self-supporting state agency that provides programs making it possible for low-to-moderate-income Californians to afford a mortgage.
+Founded in 1975, its Single-Family Division provides first mortgage loans and down payment assistance to first-time homebuyers.

 Griffin Funding is an approved broker of CalHFA and can offer the program to any of our borrowers.
 Check out the different types of zero down payment mortgage programs we can help you secure.

 Depending on what kind of mortgage you are looking for, there are several different programs based on your needs, each with its own specifications.

 - Offers a deferred-payment junior loan of an amount up to the lesser of 3.0% or $15,000 when using with a CALUSDA or CalHFA or CalPLUS conventional mortgage.
 This amount is used to assist with a down payment and/or closing costs on the new home.

 - Offers a deferred-payment junior loan of an amount up to the lesser of 3.5% of the purchase price or appraised value with a CalHFA FHA, or CalPLUS FHA.
 This amount is used to assist with a down payment and/or closing costs on the new home.

 - Eligible properties include: New construction properties, manufactured homes, and single-family homes with an AUD

 - You are not subject to the $15,000 loan amount cap if you are either:

 - a school employee, defined as teachers, administrators, school district employees, and staff members working for any California K-12 public school, which includes Charter schools and county/continuation schools.

 - a Fire department employee, defined as firefighters, administrators, and all other state, federal, local, or tribal fire department employees.